john philp

 John Philp Thompson Menswear Travel Blogger Italy Rome John Philp Thompson Menswear Travel Blogger Italy Rome John Philp Thompson Menswear Travel Blogger Italy Rome

-• Armando al Pantheon – Located steps away from the Pantheon, this long-standing restaurant is serving hearty, traditional Roman fare in a wood-paneled dining room.
+• Armando al Pantheon – Just steps from the Pantheon, this long-standing trattoria is a go-to for classic Roman dishes.
+It’s cozy, traditional, and one of the better spots in such a central location.

 • *Alla Rampa – Tucked right behind the Spanish Steps, it’s one of my family’s favorite restaurants!
 The enduring restaurant is serving up classic Roman dishes in a smart, rustic interior or on a scenic terrace (which I prefer!).
 They have a great covered patio that is great for lunch or dinner!
 Be sure to get the Paglia e Fieno “Hay and straw” pasta – a family favorite!